There has been a great deal of discussion and controversy in the media around the use of peptides.

 Most people, when asked what they think a peptide is, simply don’t care.
-They’re results-driven, and it doesn’t matter to them that their method might be madness.
+They are results-driven, and it doesn’t matter to them that their method might be madness.
 Peptides are a magic genie that is ready and waiting to enact your heart’s desire.

 Like most things in life, success takes a little work and any help along the way is appreciated.
 The right plan and the right peptides can assist your body in doing the things it already does to achieve your desired results.

-I myself have been using a range of peptides for many years and living a fast-paced, travel, work and event filled life I need to look natural, look fit and healthy and more importantly energetic and not tired all of which peptides help me achieve.
+I myself have been using a range of peptides for many years and living a fast-paced, travel, work and event filled life I need to look natural, fit and healthy.
+More importantly, I need to look energetic and not tired—all of which peptides help me achieve.

-They can have great but potentially serious side effects and you should have a chat to a doctor before even considering their use.
+They can have potentially serious side effects, so you should consult your doctor before even considering their use.

-Used Incorrectly, peptides have the potential to cause side effects of varying degrees depending on its user.
+Used incorrectly, peptides have the potential to cause side effects of varying degrees depending on the user.